clinaresl/water-jugs/README.md

 which produces a solution path no larger than the solution found with *depth-first*.
-The reason is that *breadth-first* search produces optimal solutions in this domain because the cost of each operator is the same, cannonically equal to one, so that there solutions at depth *d* have a cost equal to *d* indeed.
+The reason is that *breadth-first* search produces optimal solutions in this domain because the cost of each operator is the same, cannonically equal to one, so that solutions at depth *d* have a cost precisely equal to *d* indeed.

 The effect of *depth-first* search finding ridiculously long sequences becomes